 A multigenerational workforce can create stifling challenges or bottomline-boosting advantages.
 Ryan will share his expert insights into how leaders and organizations can harness the advantages of a generationally diverse team.

 62% of Generation Z anticipate challenges working with Baby Boomers and Generation X, and only 5% anticipate challenges working with Millennials.
-To ensure a cohesive cross-generational team, educators and employers need to understand and integrate Generation Z.
+To ensure a cohesive cross-generational team, leaders need to understand and integrate Millennials and Generation Z.

 Ryan shares how to unlock the power of cognitive diversity through a multigenerational workforce.
 This program provides a blueprint for how to be an inclusive leader and how to create an inclusive company culture across generations.

 - Insights into the value of diversity and inclusion.